lkwagner/autogenv2/README.md

  * The Reader object can read the output of a run and report on its completion or lack thereof.
 This object defines what a successful run is.
  * The Runner object executes a set of runs for a given code on a given computer system.

-There may be some helper objects below this level.

 | Object | Functions                                               | Members                       | Notes                                                                                                                                                              |
 |--------|---------------------------------------------------------|-------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|